thedocruby/about-me/README.md

 Today, I am interested in all manner of minecraft mods, modpacks, datapacks, shaderpacks, and resource packs, and enjoy developing any and all of those.
 I am devoted to promoting FabricMC as the more gentle and elegant modloader, and will never develop or contribute to a Forge mod.
 Despite this, i still cling to certain forge mods, and maintain a private Forge modpack for occasional use in singleplayer.
 I also enjoy microcontroller programming and small engineering projects.
 For these I usually use products from [Raspberry Pi](https://www.raspberrypi.org/), [Arduino](https://www.arduino.cc/), and/or [PJRC](https://www.pjrc.com/) (my personal favorite).
 Further information about myself is categorized below:

 **NOTE:** Unless otherwise stated, this entire document should be current to and current _only_ to the date of the last commit.
-If you would like me to update it, feel free to submit an issue.
+If you would like me to update it, feel free to submit an issue [here](https://github.com/thedocruby/about-me/issues).

 ## Doc's Minecraft Preference
 // TODO: Add typical minecraft environment & mod list